- 3.83k views

 Tokyo is the world’s busiest metropolis, but you’ll discover that it is also home to vibrant pockets of Japanese traditional life.
 Exploring the bustling streets of Tokyo is an experience you won’t want to miss and who knows what you’ll find along the way?
 From the ultramodern delights of the city center to the gorgeous shrines scattered throughout the city, every day in this city will offer you new experiences.

-- Take a trip to the Tokyo Sky Tree, the city’s tallest building and the world’s tallest freestanding tower at 634 meters tall, for incredible panoramic views of the city and its surroundings.
+- Take a trip to Tokyo Sky Tree, the city’s tallest building and the world’s tallest freestanding tower at 634 meters tall, for incredible panoramic views of the city and its surroundings.

-- From the new to the old, visit the Imperial Palace for a walk through one of the quintessential Japan attractions and a lesson in Japan’s imperial history.
+- From the new to the old, visit the Imperial Palace for a walk through one of the quintessential Japan tourist attractions and a lesson in Japan’s imperial history.

 - Tokyo is a very crowded city and one of the most expensive places in the world to live in.
 Include it in your trip, of course, but also make sure to get out of the city and see some of Japan’s less busy towns as well.